computational-psychology/stimupy/docs/user_guide/stimulus_groups/illusions.md

 **Complex spatial patterns**: Things like Mondrian patterns (`mondrians`) for studying spatial segmentation, and other geometric arrangements that reveal how our visual system organizes and processes complex spatial layouts.

-## Notable collections

-A few sets have become reference points in the field:

-**Classic individual studies**: We include the exact parameterizations from foundational papers, so you can replicate the original demonstrations of Müller-Lyer (1896), Ponzo (1910), Delboeuf (1865), and others.

-**Modern compilations**: Some papers like Domijan (2015) have brought together multiple geometric illusions in computational studies, providing standardized versions useful for model testing.

 ## Getting started